chopkins99/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 # Code book for Getting and Cleaning Data course project

-The data set this code book pertains to is located in the tidy_Activity.txt file of this repository.
+This code book is for the data set located in the tidy_Activity.txt file of this repository.

 See the README.md file of this repository for background information on this data set.